 From pancakes to heavenly red velvet cake, cake flour works its undercover magic.

 It can turn these treats into irresistible cloud-like confections.

 Whether you’re a seasoned baker or just starting out, cake flour is a serious game-changer.

 Go ahead and grab yourself a bag and get ready to bake the fluffiest, softest cakes of your dreams.

 What Is Cake Flour?

-Cake flour is a type of flour that is finely milled and has a lower protein content than all-purpose flour.
+Cake flour is a type of finely milled flour with a lower protein content than all-purpose flour.

 Just to give you a sense of things, bread flour has even more protein, which is great for making chewy bread with a good bite to it.

 The goal with cake is to keep it light and fluffy, so we don’t want too much gluten.